1. Shopify SKU Generator

-Set up goals to see how you’re doing, and the program will let you know every time you hit them.
-Could be anything from clicking on a product page or signing up to your newsletter.
+Google Analytics allows you to set up goals to see how you’re doing, and the program will let you know every time you hit them.

-Cool thing is that you can turn Google analytics on for your store directly from your preferences section.
-No apps needed whatsoever.
+It could be anything from clicking on a product page or signing up for your newsletter.
+The great thing is that you can turn Google analytics on for your store directly from your preferences section.
+No apps are needed whatsoever.

-And as long as your store does not go over five million impressions a month then it’s going to be free to use too.
+There’s a good reason that the best Shopify stores make full use of Google analytics to stay ahead of the competition, and as long as your store does not go over five million impressions a month, then it’s going to be free to use too.